Yord/shargs/README.md

 ]
 ```

-A command-line argument is described by an object having a subset of the following fields:
+A command-line option is described by an object having a subset of the following fields:

 | Field    | Value                      | Default | Description                                                                                                                                  |
 |----------|----------------------------|---------|----------------------------------------------------------------------------------------------------------------------------------------------|